-However, after slowly achieving each personal goal, I gained more confidence and had a cliche lightbulb moment: I have to be positive.
+After achieving each personal goal, I gained more confidence and had a cliche lightbulb moment: I have to be positive.
 Speaking good things over your life and believing in yourself will completely change your mindset and will change the outcome of what you are doing.

-Life as a mother means a lifetime of caring for other people, so why stop caring about yourself?
+If you think you can’t do something, you have failed before you started.
+Life as a mother means a lifetime of caring for people, so why stop caring about yourself?

 As always, thank you for reading.